mranftle/memoryAndComplexLearningLab/finalExperiment/README.txt

 A program for running experiments on the web
 Copyright 2012-2014 Mikey Garcia & Nate Kornell

+Modified by Matthew Ranftle for the Memory and Complex Learning Lab, Washington University Psychology Department.
+Experiments implemented test front-end control theories against later monitoring theories with regard to the sub-processes involved in memory encoding and retrieval.

 FAQ
 What is Collector?
 	Collector is a program designed to run psychology experiments on the web.